ReactTraining/hooks-workshop/student-lesson-notes.md

 ## Lesson 7: Compound Components

-- In good API design, you want to design something that's easy to use and abstracts the difficult parts of programming away all while still giving the API user control.
-This is difficult
+- In good API design, you want to design something that's easy to use, abstracts the difficult parts of programming away, and still gives the API user flexibility and control.
+This is difficult.
 - The original API of `<Tabs data={data} />` is certainly easy to use, but gives us almost no control over things like "can we put the tabs on bottom and the panels on top".
 It also makes change requests to the API difficult since the abstraction is all self contained within `<Tabs />`
 - As an alternative, what if we create several components for `<Tabs />`, `<TabList />`, `<Tab />`, etc. Then the way we arrange the JSX becomes apart of the API itself.
 We can still choose to pass in props for certain things like `disabled` or `className`, but the API being JSX based makes doing things like "tabs below panels" really easy.
 - Unlike before where the entire API was one component, now we have several components that aren't really meant to be on their own but rather they're used together.
 Even though they're separate, they collectively make one thing - tabs.
 So we are calling this the "Compound Components" pattern because several components work together to make one thing.